ViktorBarzin/Web-Development-With-Django/setup-loki/install-steps.md

 `./install-libs.sh`

 `source setup-libs.sh`

+## Side effects:
+1. Creates virtual env named "loki"
+2. Creates user postgres and grants him permission to project db **1 Creates db named loki and does all the required setup steps
+3. Installs npm and setups bower to install bower_components.

 #### Go to Loki/ and run `python manage.py runserver`
 ####  Should be up with all the jquery stuff